-- 1 tablespoon Chipotle Tabasco
+- 1 tablespoon soy sauce

 - 1 teaspoon smoked paprika

-- Sesame seeds
+- sesame seeds

-- Place the chickpeas, tahini, lemon juice and soy sauce (or gluten-free alternative) in a blender or food processor.
+- Place the chickpeas, tahini, lemon juice, and soy sauce (or gluten-free alternative) in a blender or food processor.
 Pulse until the beans are mostly smooth.
 Remove the lid and push down any ingredients on the side of the bowl and pulse again.

-- Add the grilled onions and garlic (including oil if there's any left over in the skillet), and the tabasco and paprika.
+- Add the grilled onions and garlic (including oil if there's any leftover in the skillet), and the tabasco and paprika.
 Pulse until smooth.